Coolest Homemade Horse Cake Designs and Decorating Techniques

 I made this cake for my neighbor’s daughter, Bailey (6th birthday).
 She is a very big horse fan.
 I took the picture from the invitation and decided to use it to make the horse cake.
 I just made a 9×13 sheet cake.
 Using buttercream icing I iced the top of the cake white and the sides of the cake red.
 I then used paste food coloring, water and a paintbrush that came in a candy making kit.
 I painted the background.

 I dipped the paintbrush into the paste color and then into water before applying it to the horse cake.
 I started with the blue sky, and then added some yellow and a little pink just above the mountains.
-I painted the mountains using brown and added dimension with some darker patches of brown.
-I then painted the grass.
+Then I painted the mountains using brown and added dimension with some darker patches of brown.
+Next, I painted the grass.
 I used blue sugar for the water and raw sugar for the sand along the path, and the little island in the river.

 I used brown butter cream icing to pipe the horse using a size 12 tip for the head and body and a size 10 tip for the brown part of the legs, and a size 5 tip for the ears.
 I added some detail with a little black buttercream icing at the chest and haunches.
-I used white buttercream icing and a size 5 to complete the legs and add the blaze down his face.
+Then, I used white buttercream icing and a size 5 to complete the legs and add the blaze down his face.
 I used cornstarch on my fingertip to pat out the piping marks to make it look more like a 3D sculpture on top of the horse cake.

 I used black buttercream and a size 3 tip for the right front hoof, and brown butter cream and a size 3 tip for the other three hooves.
 I used a size one tip and black buttercream for the eyes.
-I inserted the tip into the side of the horses’ face and filled in the hole I made with the black buttercream to look as if the eye was in a socket.
+Then, I inserted the tip into the side of the horses’ face and filled in the hole I made with the black buttercream to look as if the eye was in a socket.

 I used black buttercream for the mane and tail using tip 233 (good for hair, fur, or grass).
 Black licorice laces would have worked also.
 I used a pale tan buttercream to make the rope border, along the top edge using tip 18.
-To finish off the sides I used tip 2 and white buttercream to mimic the paisley’s in a bandana, and added to it with tip 2 black buttercream polka dots.
+To finish off the sides I used tip 2 and white buttercream to mimic the paisley’s in a bandanna, and added to it with tip 2 black buttercream polka dots.
 I then used a pale blue and made a shell border along the bottom edge using tip 21.

 The horse cake was a big hit at the party and my neighbor even said, there were mother’s who asked if I made cakes for other parties.